Fantomas42/buildout-versions-checker/README.rst

   optional arguments:
-    -h, --help            show this help message and exit --pre                 Allow pre-release and development versions (by default only stable versions are found)
+    -h, --help            show this help message and exit --pre                 Allow pre-releases and development versions (by default only stable versions are found)
     -s SPECIFIERS, --specifier SPECIFIERS
                           Describe what versions of a package are acceptable.
                           Example "package:>=1.0,!=1.3.4.*,< 2.0" (can be used